 - Support for Path-based routing, where listener rules can be configured to forward requests based on the URL in the request.
-This enables structuring application as smaller services, and route requests to the correct service based on the content of the URL.
+This enables structuring applications as smaller services (microservices), and route requests to the correct service based on the content of the URL.

-- Support for routing requests to multiple services on a single EC2 instance by registering the instance using multiple ports.
+- Support for routing requests to multiple services on a single EC2 instance by registering the instance using multiple ports using Dynamic Port mapping.

 - Support for containerized applications.
 EC2 Container Service (ECS) can select an unused port when scheduling a task and register the task with a target group using this port, enabling efficient use of the clusters.